 What does this mean for medical device companies operating in the EU?

 Under EU MDR, existing products need to be recertified.
 The three-year transition period was intended to give companies time to adapt and comply with the new regulations, which mean that manufacturers will need to include more information in their products’ technical documents.

 It is also important to note that all products with a CE marking will need to comply with EU MDR in order to stay on the market.
 Beginning in 2025, it will be impossible to sell or distribute products without EU MDR certification.

 Translations are a critical aspect of EU MDR.
 The regulations require that all content and documentation, including Instructions for Use (IFUs) and patient guides, are translated into the official language of the member country where the device will be marketed.
 Therefore, medical device documentation will need to be translated into all 24 EU languages.
 This is a change for companies who previously only translated their content into a few languages of their choice.
 In addition, the regulations stipulate that medical device content must be written so that it can be easily understood by a layperson.
 Therefore, it is important to work with expert translators who have experience translating documents for use by the general public.

 At Acolad, our team of Life Sciences translation specialists are ready to assist you with the translation of your medical device documentation.
 Our project managers and linguists have years of experience in the medical sector and have undergone extensive training.
-We comply with EMA standards and are ISO 9001:2015, ISO 17100 and ISO 13485-certified, so you can be confident that you’ll receive high-quality, precise translations every time.
+We comply with EMA standards and are ISO 9001:2015, ISO 17100:2015, ISO 13485:2016 & ISO 18587:2017-certified, so you can be confident that you’ll receive high-quality, precise translations every time.